TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

 Enhanced DBS checks

-In accordance with the recommendations of the DFEs in “safeguarding children; safer recruitment and selection in education settings” the nursery carried out a number of -pre-employment checks in respect of all prospective employees for all positions.
+In accordance with the recommendations of the DFEs in “safeguarding children; safer recruitment and selection in education settings” the nursery carried out several -pre-employment checks in respect of all prospective employees for all positions.

 - An enhanced disclosure will contain details of all convictions on record including current and spent convictions (including those which are defined as “spent” under the rehabilitation of offenders Act 1974) together with any details of any cautions, reprimands or warning held on the Police National Computer.
 It may also contain non-conviction information from local police records which a chief police officer thinks may be relevant in connection with the matter in question.